setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 ### 16

 For demo need to learn some basics IntelliJ short keys and moving around back forward.
-Into class, into method.
+Into class, into method and back.

 ### 17